dominique-mueller/notification-js/README.md

 // No round corners
 roundCorners: false

-// Each corner is rounded by 1px
+// Each notification corner is 1px round
 roundCorners: [ 1, 1, 1, 1 ]
 ```

+---

-##### # Color
+##### Color

 This option defines the notification background color.
-Note that when changing this color you may also update other
+Note that when changing this, you may also update other colors in
-colors in order to maintain good readability.
+order to maintain good readability (by preserving enough contrast).

 > Tip: HEX and RGB color values are recommended.